phidatahq/phidata/README.md

 ## Monitoring Agents

 Phidata comes with monitoring built in.
-You can manually set `monitoring=True` on an agent or set `PHI_MONITORING=true` in your environment.
+You can manually set `monitoring=True` on any agent or set `PHI_MONITORING=true` in your environment.

 > Note: Monitoring requires `phi auth` to be run first.